Get a Free Quote

 Leveraging marine-grade CAD tools (Maxsurf, Workshop, MicroStation) for accuracy, analysis, and build readiness

-Deliverables that support fabrication: parametric 3D models, structural drawings, NC files, and interactive 3D PDFs
+Deliverables that support fabrication: 3D models, technical drawings, and interactive previews

 The design phase culminates in four critical deliverables enabling seamless workshop execution:

-• Structural drawings, specifying joinery techniques and material thicknesses
+• Structural drawings, specifying assembly techniques and material thicknesses for components like high-grade ABS.

-• Interactive 3D PDFs, allowing stakeholders to virtually inspect compartments
+• Interactive 3D PDFs, allowing stakeholders to virtually inspect the model's exterior and structure before assembly.

 Precision Construction: From Scale-Fidelity Assembly to Display-Ready Finish

-Marine model making process: CNC-cut hull frames, laser-etched details, and material authenticity (wood, metal, composites)
+Marine model making process: CNC-cut hull frames, laser-etched details, and material authenticity (metal, composites)

-Precision begins with digitally fabricated hull frames cut via CNC machinery, ensuring dimensional accuracy within ±0.1mm tolerance—critical for hydrodynamic testing validity.
-Laser-etching technology replicates rivet patterns and deck planking at 1:50 scale while maintaining structural integrity.
-Authentic material selection follows marine engineering standards: kiln-dried teak for decking, corrosion-resistant brass fittings, and vacuum-formed composites for complex curves.
+Precision begins with digitally fabricated hull frames cut via CNC machinery, ensuring dimensional accuracy within ±0.1mm tolerance—High-precision craftsmanship is essential for the visual validity and brand storytelling of professional maritime replicas.
+Laser-etching technology replicates rivet patterns and deck detailing to enhance the model’s realism while maintaining structural integrity.
+Authentic material selection reflects the industry's high standards: high-grade ABS for the hull, corrosion-resistant brass for propellers and specialized fittings, and precision-molded polymers for complex curves.
+While these models provide a vivid restoration of a vessel's actual structure, they serve as authoritative exhibition assets rather than tools for engineering-grade hydrodynamic testing or system-driven operational calculations.
 This technical rigor enables a professional model boat maker to achieve 98% dimensional accuracy compared to original vessel blueprints.

 Balancing historical fidelity with functional customization for client-specific branding or technical demonstration

 We resolve the tension between archival accuracy and modern utility through modular design principles.
 A 1920s yacht replica might retain original hull lines while embedding removable deck sections to showcase engine room layouts for investor presentations.
-Custom branding integrates via magnetic display bases that hold interchangeable logos, or UV-printed graphics on sails engineered to withstand 500+ hours of exhibition lighting.
-For technical demonstrations, waterline models incorporate functional ballast systems to validate stability calculations—reflecting an industry shift where maritime manufacturers now prioritize dual-purpose models for both heritage preservation and R&D validation.
+UV-printed graphics on sails engineered to withstand 500+ hours of exhibition lighting.
+For technical demonstrations, waterline models serve as high-fidelity visual representations of a vessel's actual structure, reflecting an industry shift where maritime manufacturers prioritize models for both heritage preservation and brand storytelling.

 Client Integration, Quality Assurance, and On-Time Delivery